-The student may attend in three ways:
+The student may attend in two ways:

-- 1. Connected.

-- 2. Off-line.
+- 1. Connected. - 2.
+Off-line.

-- 3. On-site.
+3. On-site.

-Connected time should be documented with a print out from the virtual school or program's computer system showing when the student was connected to the virtual curriculum.
+Connected time should be documented with a printout/report from the virtual school or program's computer system showing when the student was connected to the virtual curriculum.

 Off-line time should be documented with an Academic Activity Log.
 This log should show the student's name, date of attendance, classes attended, and the amount of time the student was working off-line completing course requirements.
-The logs must be signed by the student, or if the student is less than 18 years old, the student's parent or guardian.
-Activity logs must be signed by the parent or student on or before November 1.
-Off-line time will be disallowed for any student whose activity log is signed after November 1.
+The logs must be signed by the student certifying that the amount of time reported as working off-line is true and accurate or if the student is less than 18 years old, the student's parent or guardian must sign and certify that the amount of time reported as working off-line is true and accurate.
+Activity logs must be signed by the parent or student before October 4 November 4.
+Off-line time will be disallowed for any student whose activity log is signed after that date.